ciena-frost/ember-frost-cookbook/testing/unit/mixin.md

-# Recipe for: Testing an Mixin
+# Recipe for: Testing a Mixin

 ## The Mixin